-A couple of years ago I made a Christmas tree wall hanging out of Ikea fabric and it was so popular which reminded me that there clearly are a lot of people out there who don’t have the room for the standard Christmas tree.
-It is perfect for apartments, small spaces or even campers.
+A couple of years ago I made a Christmas tree canvas out of Ikea fabric and it was so popular which reminded me that there clearly are a lot of people out there who don’t have the room for the standard Christmas tree.
+It is perfect for apartments, small spaces, or even campers.

 How to make a macrame Christmas tree with fairy lights

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.